There are about 100 museums in New York City. I haven’t been to even half of them. Who needs museums when you have city streets?

 And I recognize this guy from my Instagram feed.
 Not a week goes by without this ironic take of this iconic “I ♥ NY”.
 “I HUMP NY” and “I FUCK NY” searches brought up nothing so I don’t know what the deal is behind this little fucker.
 If you do let me know!

-If you really want a museum amount of street art, Bushwick is the place to go.
-But if you find yourself in lower Manhattan and your eyes are longing for color and art, just look around Soho street art and Little Italy murals.
+If you really want a museum amount of street art, Bushwick in Brooklyn is another great neighborhood to check out.
+But if you find yourself in lower Manhattan and your eyes are longing for color and art, there’s so much street art to find in Soho and Little Italy.